asaokamei/ScoreSql/README.md

 ```

 ### join

-it is implemented now, but not really tested.
+it is implemented now, but not tested against real database.

 History